bkper/GSTestRunner/README.md

 # GSTestRunner  [![GSTests status](https://gs-tests-status.appspot.com/badge.svg?suite=GSTestRunner&namespace=bkper)](https://script.google.com/macros/s/AKfycbyWJJFIwoqnNudRMGse18qVNWw5aa7g03-iLmL_rjqO8mg-MjI/exec?suite=GSTestRunner&namespace=bkper)

-[Google Apps Script] library to RUN tests, PUBLISH results and send email NOTIFICATIONS of failures.
+[Google Apps Script] library to run tests, publish results and send email notifications of test failures.

-GSTestRunner helps with [TDD] and also set a lightweight [CI] for your GS code.
+GSTestRunner helps with [TDD] and also let you set a lightweight [CI] for your GS code.

 This library does NOT provide assertions.
 For that, we suggest [GSUnit].